This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 With the cufflink in place, the decorative front face of the head can be seen at the top of the buttonholes.

-Types of Cufflinks
+Types of cufflinks

 • Whale Back Cufflinks take their name from the flat head, straight post and “whale tail” that flips flat against the post.
 These cufflinks are simple and easy-to-use thanks to the large post and closing mechanisms.
 The majority of cufflinks available are usually the Whale Back type.